rmortale/awssite/content/post/tutorials/gke-create-cluster.md

   - GKE
 ---

 In this post we will create a Cluster on Google Kubernetes Engine (GKE).
 When you like to test something on a Kubernetes Cluster one possibility is to create this cluster on GKE using preemptible VMs.
 Preemptible VMs are Compute Engine VM instances that last a maximum of 24 hours in general, and provide no availability guarantees.
 Preemptible VMs are priced lower than standard Compute Engine VMs and offer the same machine types and options.
+You can follow the video or continue reading.
 Let's start.

+{{< youtube QtTsmqeAXTQ >}}

 ### Prerequisites
 * Google Cloud Account